GraphAccess and InterGraph Reference Guide

 |---|---|---|

-| explore_neighborhood | start_id :int|str, max_hops=2, avoid_links=None | [str] |
+| explore_neighborhood | start_id :int|str, max_hops=2, avoid_links=None, follow_links=None, avoid_label=None, include_start_node=False | [dict] |

-and optionally avoiding traversing links with some specified names.
+and optionally avoiding traversing links with some specified names,

-:param max_hops: Integer >= 1 with the maximum number of links to follow in the graph traversal
+:param max_hops: [OPTIONAL] Integer >= 1 with the maximum number of links to follow in the graph traversal;

 :return: A (possibly empty) list of dict's, with the properties of all the located nodes,